 Today, 79 percent of all global consumer web traffic comes from watching video online.
 There are two reasons for this.
-First, people spend one third of their online activity time watching video.
+First, people spend one-third of their online activity time watching video.
 The second reason is that video is data-intensive.
 A single video stream can use more data than 10,000 pages of text.
 Because it’s so data-intensive, many broadcasters use CDN solutions for streaming live video.

 A CDN, or Content Delivery Network, is a global network of servers designed to deliver content from publishers to viewers quickly and efficiently.
 This is ideal for video delivery, both video on demand and streaming live video.

 This article will look at various CDN solutions.
 We’ll start with an overview of how these platforms work.
 Then, we’ll discuss how they specifically support high-volume streaming applications.
-We’ll review the benefits of using a CDN, then move to looking at what the differences are between various common CDNs.
+We’ll review the benefits of using a CDN, then move to look at what the differences are between various common CDNs.
 Finally, we’ll share our favorite method for getting access to powerful live streaming CDN solutions at an affordable price.

 Basically, a CDN replicates content and delivers it to users using the server that is closest to them.
 For example, a large business creates a demo video broadcast for a product launch.
 This video is posted to their website product page, and distributed via their CDN partnership.
 Ten thousand people simultaneously visit the web page and access the video.
 Can your servers handle that much content—and can they deliver an optimal viewing experience?

 A CDN can.
-The CDN reads these requests, and caches the video on dozens or hundreds of servers.
-Then, it re-routes each user dynamically to server that is closest to them.
+The CDN reads these requests and caches the video on dozens or hundreds of servers.
+Then, it re-routes each user dynamically to the server that is closest to them.
 The bigger and stronger the network, the better result.
 All of this is done in real-time.
 The same basic principle is used for CDN delivery of streaming live video and other content, too.